SandorTeleki/inspiredvanillawebprojects/infinite-scroll-blog/README.md

 ## Changes:
 - Refactor CSS to BEM style
-- Minor HTML/CSS tweaks (header navigation to return to main page, footer link to API, tweaked some colors, etc.)
+- Minor HTML/CSS tweaks (header navigation to return to main page, header link to API, tweaked some colors, etc.)
 - Button to jump to the top of the page

 ## To Do:
+- Refactor jump to top button